 Painting for Dana is an intuitive, dynamic and evolving process.
 Her work is a continuous investigation of abstraction and exploration of color and texture.
 For her, the ultimate creative expression involves the integration of spirituality, zen sensibility, and earth's natural materials.

-Dana Mano-Flank received her degree in Comparative Arts from Washington University in St. Louis.
+Dana received her degree in Comparative Arts from Washington University in St. Louis.
 After a career in the non-profit community as an executive director and program director, she decided to return to her passion.
 In mid 2012, she fulfilled this long delayed commitment and devoted herself to artistic endeavors, and in 2015 started studying under Stella Zhang.
-Dana has displayed her work in numerous solo, invitational, and juried exhibitions in museums, galleries, and art centers throughout the United States.
+Dana’s work has appeared in over fifty museum exhibitions and numerous solo and invitational exhibitions in galleries and art centers throughout the US.

 |© Dana Mano-Flank.
 All rights reserved